andersgom/norep-app/README.md

 <br>

 - **Metrics report**:
-    - Once your're finished your workout, you'll find a report with your repetitions in each movement and the accuracy of your posture.
+    - Once your workout is done, you'll find a report with your repetitions in each movement and the accuracy of your posture.

 <br>